-The allocation will be used to establish an invasive species identification and removal program on City-owned properties located along the Coyote Creek watershed.
+The allocation of this fund will be used to establish an invasive species identification and removal program on Cityowned properties located along the Coyote Creek watershed.
 In addition, this will include outreach opportunities to increase community awareness about the impacts of invasive species to the local ecosystems.
 Funding for this program is provided through the D2 Partnership fund established by the Santa Clara Valley Water District under their Safe, Clean Water and Natural Flood Protection Program.

+FY18 FY19 FY20 FY21 FY22 FY23 5 YEAR

+EST TOTAL

+Expenditure Schedule (000s)

+Project Feasibility - -

-FY18 EST FY19 FY20 FY21 FY22 FY23 5 YEAR TOTAL Expenditure Schedule (00 00s) Project Feasibility Development 200 200 200 200 200 200 1,000 Total 200 200 200 200 200 200 1,000
+Development 200 200 200 200 200 200 1,000

+Total 200 200 200 200 200 200 1,000